Flag of Saskatoon: History

 A flag of Saskatoon at the John G. Diefenbaker International Airport in Saskatoon with the flag of Canada and Saskatchewan.

 The idea of a flag was proposed by the committee handling the 70th anniversary celebrations of Saskatoon.
 Two designs were submitted, both containing the yellow and green present in the city's coat of arms and a Saskatoon berry motif in purple.
 The staff side of each were about a quarter of the total length, and were of a solid green.
 The remaining portion of one was solid yellow whilst the other one was of a yellow and white stripes.
 The coat of arms of both were a junction of the green-yellow blocks.
 The Saskatoon berry was superimposed on a yellow background and on the other the berries are on a green background.
 The latter (Deck Whitehead's design) ended up being selected.
 After the celebrations in 1952 however, it was forgotten and filed away.

 Fourteen years later, in 1966, Saskatoon were looking for a banner to celebrate the 60th anniversary of the city's incorporation.
-A citizen reminded, by the writing of a letter, Dickhead's design to the then-mayor of Saskatoon Ernest Cole.
+A citizen reminded, by the writing of a letter, Whitehead's design to the then-mayor of Saskatoon Ernest Cole.
 The city took the design and used it to create the city flag, which was first raised at City Hall in 1966 to open the Saskatoon tourist season.
 The flag nor the coat of arms were registered and no record for why such decision was chosen has been recorded.